The Liver – Hepatic System

 - Neutralizing poisons and wastes.

 Functions of the Liver are performed by its creative cells known as hepatocytes.
 These cells are equipped to handle the basic substances (proteins, carbohydrates, and fats) our bodies run on.
-Our blood carries these substances into the liver in one form and the hepatocytes process these substances and they are then carried out of the liver in a form the body can use.
+Our blood carries these substances into the liver in one form, and the hepatocytes process them, after which they are carried out of the liver in a form that the body can use.

 Main Functions of the Hepatic System